 Keith is a true stat-head.
 Aside from Drive-By, he is the chief analyst at numberFire, a slick and smart fantasy-oriented site.
 He graduated Magna Cum Laude from Northwestern with a B.A. in math.
 Keith has worked with two NBA franchises - Oklahoma City Thunder and Philadelphia 76ers - doing statistical analysis and data management.
 In addition, he has worked with ESPN and the Wall Street Journal, contributing analysis across multiple platforms, and his sports analytics research has been featured at conferences across the nation.

 Jack is a recent graduate of the University of Wisconsin-Madison with a bachelor's degree in mathematics and economics.
-Along with Marc, he is a colleague of Advanced NFL Stats's own Carson Cistulli at FanGraphs and also writes about baseball at Disciples of Uecker (a Milwaukee Brewers blog) among other places, and his work has also been featured on ESPN and ESPN Insider.
+He is a contributor at FanGraphs and also writes about baseball at Disciples of Uecker (a Milwaukee Brewers blog) among other places, and his work has also been featured on ESPN and ESPN Insider.
 His love for the Wisconsin Badgers has instigated a foray into the world of football analysis as well, with a blog named Badger of Honor.
 His introduction to game theory as part of his college education opened whole new doors for analyzing the game of football, adding a completely new dimension to watching the game besides simply tallying fantasy points.
+Jack is a master of vizualizations.

 - Home Archives for January 2007